Dark Chocolate-Covered Candied Orange Slices

 I was also planning to make my “healthy” dark chocolate fruit and nut bark when I spied these beauties on Facebook or Pinterest, or somewhere in my travels the other day.
 Holy.
 Special.
 Christmas.
 Treat.

-These Dark Chocolate-Covered Candied Orange Slices are my new favorite Christmas candy of all time.
+These Dark Chocolate-Covered Candied Orange Slices are my new favorite healthier candy of all time.

 Don’t be alarmed by the overnight simple syrup soak, or the 3 hour convection oven drying, and next day dipping.
 It's 99% hands-off work, and THEY ARE SO WORTH every minute.
 I’m just hoping I can keep them around until Christmas.